Kirkbymoorside houses approved after voting 'error'

 Speaking to the Ryedale Gazette and Herald, he said: "I pressed the wrong button, that's all that went wrong and I would rather it hadn't happened.
 I am disappointed really, I am sorry that's what happened."

 Ryedale District Council told the BBC the decision could not be overturned without it making a revocation order, which could give rise to a costly compensation payment, or by a third party applying for a judicial review.

-An initial application submitted by Gladmans Developments was originally opposed by council planning officers and councillors voted against its approval in June.'No objection'
+An initial application submitted by Gladmans Developments was originally opposed by council planning officers and councillors voted against its approval in June.

 In a recording of the meeting Mr Cussons can be heard saying: "The speakers that have come have spoken very well and all I want to do now is move on and take the officer's recommendation, which is refusal, and I will move refusal."

 Gladmans lodged an appeal against the decision, which had been due to be the subject of a public inquiry on 3 September.

 However, the inquiry was cancelled after a second application was submitted and approved by Ryedale council's planning committee in August.